 Overall, the GPS residuals were relatively small, typically less than 50 mm in each Cartesian coordinate component.
-The residuals of the 88 ground observations obtained from DPs were typically less than 10" and 20 mm, comparing well with the accuracy of 10 mm + 15 ppm (1 σ) required for a distance measurement by Clause 25 of the Surveying and Spatial Information Regulation 2006 [5].
+The residuals of the 88 ground observations obtained from DPs were typically less than 10" and 20 mm, comparing well with the accuracy of 10 mm + 15 ppm required for a distance measurement by Clause 25 of the Surveying Regulation 2006 (Lands, 2006).